Conference call Full-Year Results

-A conference call with Walter Bien, CFO and Enno Dykmann, Treasurer, to discuss the 2020 Half-Year Results.
+A conference call with Walter Bien, CFO and Enno Dykmann, Treasurer, to discuss the 2020 Full-Year Results.

 Publication Alliander year results 2020